nationalarchives/AURA-Article/README.md

 There are a number of options for viewing and interacting with the notebooks:
 * Github: open directly in Github.
 This is not recommended as not all visualisations will render.
 * NBViewer.org: a static rendering of the notebooks for reading their contents

+****** NOTE: there is currently an issue accessing the Discovery API from the Google Cloud Platform which means it is not possible to refresh the Discovery data in Notebook 1 using Colab or MyBinder.
+This is a temporary situation which will be resolved soon ******
 * Google Colabs: a Google hosted notebook environment allowing a viewer to edit and run executable sections of the notebook.
 Requires a Google account
 * MyBinder: a cloud hosted notebook environment, offering a similar experience to Colabs